kumo-ai/kumo-rfm-mcp/README.md

 ## 📖 Introduction

-KumoRFM is a pre-trained Relational Foundation Model (RFM) that generates training-free predictions on any relational multi-table data by interpreting the data as a (temporal) heterogeneous graph.
+KumoRFM is a pre-trained *Relational Foundation Model (RFM)* that generates training-free predictions on any relational multi-table data by interpreting the data as a (temporal) heterogeneous graph.
-It can be queried via the Predictive Query Language (PQL).
+It can be queried via the *Predictive Query Language (PQL)*.

-This repository contains a comprehensive MCP (Model Context Protocol) server that provides AI assistants with KumoRFM capabilities.
+This repository hosts a full-featured *MCP (Model Context Protocol)* server that empowers AI assistants with KumoRFM intelligence.
 This server enables:

-- 🕸️ Creation, modification, visualization and management of graphs from CSV and Parquet files
+- 🕸️ Build, manage, and visualize graphs directly from CSV or Parquet files
-- Natural language to PQL conversion
+- 💬 Convert natural language into PQL queries for seamless interaction
-- 🤖 Querying, analyzing and evaluating KumoRFM predictions such as missing value imputation or temporal forecasts without *any* training
+- 🤖 Query, analyze, and evaluate predictions from KumoRFM (missing value imputation, temporal forecasting, *etc*) all without any training required

 ## 🚀 Installation